Sergie-AGA/web-dev-explorer-next/README.md

 ### Project 3 - Reusable Backend

-This project aggregates links to a few different GitHub repositories which contain a reusable modular backend projects in diverse programming languages and can be used as templates for new applications.
-It currently includes a project in Node JS, with PHP and C# being under development.
+This is a Node JS template application using DDD and TDD with a log in functionality made from scratch with Fastify JS, Prisma JS and PostgreSQL.
+The page hosted in this project just contains basic information about what the actual project does.
+Follow the GitHub Link inside of it to see the live project.
+This project has been converted from a different type of project, so some components may contain legacy elements
 Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, Jest, Cypress
-Backend: JavaScript, Node JS, Typescript, Fastify, PostgreSQL, Vitest, Supertest, Prisma, Docker, Zod, PHP, Laravel, C#, .NET, ASP.NET,
+Backend: JavaScript, Node JS, Typescript, Fastify, PostgreSQL, Vitest, Supertest, Prisma, Docker, Zod

 ### Project 4 - Storybook Explorer